blueglyph/trait_gen/README.md

   }
   ```

-* The attribute doesn't handle scopes, so it doesn't support any type declaration with the same name
-as the type that must be substituted, including generics.
+* The procedural macro behind the attribute can't handle scopes, so it doesn't support any type declaration with the same type name as the attribute parameter, including generics.
 This, for instance, fails to compile:

   ```rust
   use num::Num;